dimzeta/akita-navigation/README.md

 `core.js:26837 Navigation triggered outside Angular zone, did you forget to call 'ngZone.run()'?`

 To make sure this is because of `selectPersistStateInit()`, just comment it in guards (`auth/guard/auth.guard.ts` && `auth/guard/not-auth.guard.ts`).

+WARNING: The error could be magically disappear in livereload.
+You need to rerun `ionic serve` to get the message again.